Addvilz/data/README.md

 # Useful data

 Some JSON datasets I have collected, mostly from Wikipedia and perhaps, other sources.
+These datasets are also available in SQL, you can find them in `/sql/` directory.

 ## Table of Contents